Best Recipe For Smoked Oysters

 This is possibly the best recipe for smoking oysters.
-Do you struggle with the same problem of loving to eat smoked oysters but hating the price restaurants charge for them?
+Do you struggle with the same problem of loving to eat oysters but hating the price your favorite restaurants charge for them?
 If you would like to smoke oysters, then follow these easy steps.

 Oysters from the Gulf of Mexico have an extremely mild taste because of their short growing season while those from Puget Sound have a very strong flavor.
 Oysters who have taken longer to grow have more depth of flavor.
 You will not want them, however, too large or too small.